-6.1.
-The Internal Audit staff resources comprise Chief Internal Auditor (0.5 FTE - shared with Scottish Borders Council; 1.42 FTE Other shared Internal Audit resources), Principal Internal Auditor (0.72 FTE), and Internal Auditor (2.0 FTE).
-Each member of the Internal Audit team has a professional internal audit or accountancy qualification, and has suitable experience, knowledge, skills and competencies (such as the Code of Ethics set out in PSIAS and the Seven Principles of Public Life) needed to perform the plan.
-The Available Days has been amended to reflect the Internal Audit resources after consideration of annual leave, public holidays, absence (estimated), learning and development, management and supervision.

-- 6.2.
-It is estimated that around 75% of Available Days will be spent on assurance, and legislative and other compliance activities combined.
-The Assurance work includes sufficient work across a range and breadth of audit areas which assure those processes that are currently in place and which Management rely on to deliver services, and to enable preparation of the required annual audit opinion on the adequacy of the organisation's control environment.
-Within this assurance work 42% is cyclical, based on the Audit Universe, and 58% is risk-based. - 6.3.
-An estimate of 16% of Available Days will be spent on Other activities in support of the Internal Audit function meeting its other objectives as set out in the Internal Audit Charter. - 6.4.
-An estimate of around 4% of Available Days will be utilised on consultancy activities which support Management in delivering innovation, change and transformation.
+- 6.1.
+The Internal Audit staff resource totalling 3.22 FTE comprises Chief Internal Auditor (0.5 FTE), Principal Internal Auditor (0.72 FTE) and Internal Auditor (2.0 FTE).
+Each member of the Internal Audit team has a professional internal audit or accountancy qualification, and has suitable experience, knowledge, skills and competencies (such as the Code of Ethics set out in PSIAS and the Seven Principles of Public Life) needed to deliver the plan.
+The Available Days has been amended to reflect the Internal Audit resources after consideration of estimated annual leave, public holidays, absence including staff turnover, learning and development, and management and supervision. - 6.2.
+It is estimated that around 80% of Available Days will be spent on assurance, and legislative and other compliance activities combined.
+The Assurance work includes sufficient work across a range and breadth of audit areas which assure those processes that are currently in place and which Management rely on to deliver services, and to enable preparation of the required annual audit opinion on the adequacy of the organisation's control environment. - 6.3.
+An estimate of 10% of Available Days will be spent on Other activities in support of the Internal Audit function meeting its wider objectives as set out in the Internal Audit Charter. - 6.4.
+An estimate of around 4% of Available Days will be utilised on Consultancy activities which support Management in delivering innovation, change and transformation.
 Management seek this value added activity during this unprecedented period of change for Local Government though this allocation reflects a reasonable estimate of what is actually deliverable within the boundaries of the role of Internal Audit and the resources available. - 6.5.
-It is estimated that around 5% of Available Days will be spent on the provision of Internal Audit services to Midlothian Health and Social Care Integration Joint Board.
+It is estimated that around 6% of Available Days will be spent on the provision of Internal Audit services to Midlothian Health and Social Care Integration Joint Board (MIJB).
 This reflects MLC's contribution of support resources as governance arrangements have changed in response to statutory partnership working for the provision of health and social care integration.